Steve Holt (Canadian musician): Later life and career

 and Archie Shepp.
 Holt moved to Toronto in 1987 and worked as an equity analyst.
 For a time, he also continued playing clubs at night.
 Further albums were released in the 1990s: Christmas Light (1991); Just Duet (1992); and Catwalk (1994).

 In 1999, Holt returned to concentrating on music full-time.
 Three years later, his fifth album, The Dream, was released.
 He then moved into music production, and stopped performing jazz live until 2014.
 Following a move to the countryside, his interest in jazz performance returned.
 In 2017, he opened a health food store in Warkworth, Ontario, that operated as a jazz venue (The Jazz Cafe) once a week.

 After a 20 year absence from the recording field, Holt released a new album in April 2025.
 The album, IMPACT, featured several new compositions and a new band, The Steve Holt Jazz Impact Quintet.
-The album received widespread international acclaim.
+The album received widespread international acclaim and a 2026 JUNO Award nomination for Jazz Album of the Year.

 In November 2025 Holt released a holiday album, "Jazz Christmas - Live At Waring House", a live album recorded December 10, 2024.